proffectiv/update_inventory/README.md

 ### Logs

-- Local runs: Check `inventory_update.log`
+- Local runs: All logs are displayed in the console/terminal (no log files saved)
-- GitHub Actions: Download logs from Actions tab
+- GitHub Actions: Download logs from Actions tab (console output only)
-- cron-job.org: Check execution history in dashboard
+- cron-job.org: Check execution history in dashboard (console output only)

+**Note**: Log files are no longer saved to disk.
+All logging output goes to the console for real-time monitoring.

 ## 🔒 Security and Privacy Features